utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 If you're signed in to Postman and would like to regenerate your recovery codes, open your [account settings](https://go.postman.co/settings/me/account/) and select **Regenerate recovery codes**.

-> If you lose access to your device and can't access your authenticator app, select **Use a recovery code** when signing into Postman.
+> If you lose access to your device and can't access your authenticator app, select **Use a recovery code** when signing in to Postman.
 If you've lost your recovery codes, [email Postman support](mailto:help@postman.com) from a registered email address for help.

 ### Turning off two-factor authentication